 4. "Everything in its right place" is more than just a Radiohead lyric.
 If you don't find a place for every single item you own from the moment it enters your life, your organization system will always be flawed.

 5. Don't feel guilty about discarding.
 This is how you end up hoarding.
-Just try to be mindful of future purchases and try to adopt a minimalist mindset.
+Just try to be mindful of future purchases and adopt a minimalist mindset.